-Students who choose to bring cell phones or PMD's (personal music devices) to school must have them turned off and put away during the school day, so as to not disrupt the learning environment.
+Students who choose to bring cell phones or devices to school must have them turned off and put away during the school day, so as to not disrupt the learning environment.
 (Ed.
 Code 48901.5) "Use" of a cell phone includes phone conversation, text messaging, emailing and picture/video taking; all are prohibited.
 Text messages of confiscated cell phones will be read by an adult similar to passed notes in class.
-Cell phones and PMD's used during regular school hours will be confiscated.
+Cell phones used during regular school hours will be confiscated.
 Students may pick up the confiscated device after school on the first offense.
-If the cell phone or PMD is confiscated a second time, a parent is required to pick up the device.
+If the cell phone/ device is confiscated a second time, a parent is required to pick up the device.
 If there is a third time the privilege will be revoked for the remainder of the school year.

 Any educational-related use of these devices must be cleared by the teacher through the Principal's office.
 The school faculty and administration will not devote time investigating these lost or stolen electronic devices.